warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 image: /assets/posts/cyberspacectf2024/icon2.png
 ---

 This is a writeup for all forensics challenges from CyberSpace CTF 2024.
+Overall, good CTF but bad infrastructure at the start.

 ## Social Distancing [Forensics]
 Question: We all remember the time of social distancing and quarantines.
 How about some quarantined malware?
 Bet you can't understand what it entails!